epfl-ada/ada-2021-project-nerf/README.md

 - Which politicians are the first to forget about the problems related to climate change?
 - and more...

-Certainly, all the aforementioned questions should be addressed with respect to political parties as well.
+Certainly, all the aforementioned questions should be addressed considering given political parties as well.

 ## Data
 The data we will use for our analysis consists of: